The Mondo Esoterica Guide to:

 Kiss of the Vampire (1963)

-Decent direction and a clever makes this one of Hammer's better vampire efforts and a strong Hammer debut for Don Sharp.
+Decent direction and a clever makes this one of Hammer's better vampire efforts and a strong Hammer debut.

 Recommended to Hammer fans.